Snappia/Snappia-Medical-Coding-API-Reference/README.md

 ## Testing with Postman

-Each folder contains a `snappia_api.postman_collection.json` file.
+The project contains a `snappia_api.postman_collection.json` file.
 You can import this into Postman to quickly test endpoints without writing any code.

 ---